ContextLab/davos/paper/paper.md

-schemes follow a common strategy: required packages and package versions are listed in a configuration file (e.g., a `requirements.txt`, `pyproject.toml`, `environment.yml`, `Pipfile`, `RUN` instructions in a `Dockerfile`, etc.) which is used to install them in a Python environment upfront.
+schemes follow a common strategy: required packages and package versions are listed in a configuration file (e.g., a `requirements.txt`, `pyproject.toml`, `environment.yml`, `Pipfile`, `RUN` instructions in a `Dockerfile`, etc.) which is used to install them in a Python environment up front.
 After this initial setup, however, this method generally does not ensure that the specified requirements *remain* installed, allowing them to be easily altered&mdash;sometimes inadvertently.
 This can lead to subtle issues when